powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.44 Add: mpv save notification added to the Play Queue

+        Change: Moved a few options around in the Play Queue

 ###  v5.4.42 Add: mpv save notification added to View Playlist